wp-plugins/jonradio-multiple-themes/readme.txt

 == Changelog ==

+= 4.8 =
+* Delay intercept of get_options 'stylesheet' and 'template' until 'plugins_loaded' (NextGen Gallery conflict)
+* Check for illegal characters in Keyword and Value of Query portion of URL in Settings fields

 = 4.7.3 =
 * Add support for dot in URL Queries (keyword or value) by replacing parse_str()
 * Removed subfolder /includes/debug/